FraserThompson/dunedinsound.com/_blog_posts/2018-03-10-life-in-the-shadow-of-the-dunedin-sound.markdown

 “Anyone who doesn't think it’s crack-up I don’t think I want them as a fan so it doesn’t wrinkle my forehead.”

 “I hope 30 years down the track someone scribbles their name on our powerbox”

-Fortunately it looks like the previously old-person dominated media narrative is changing as the old guard slowly are phased in in favour of fresh new perspectives.
-This is great because nostalgia is boring, and ruining music.

 The Chills declined to comment.